DUI Attorney Tampa

-If you or someone you know has been arrested for Driving Under the Influence, it’s important to speak with a Tampa DUI Lawyer right away.
+If you or someone you know has been arrested for DUI, it is important to speak with a Tampa DUI Lawyer right away.
 First, know this: you are not alone.
-It’s estimated that around 43,900 people were arrested for DUI in 2017.
-While the total number of DUI arrests across the entire state has seen a downward trend over the past few years, Hillsborough County still leads the state in injuries and fatalities as the result of driving under the influence, according to a Fox 13 News report.
+It is estimated that around 33,873 people were arrested for DUI in 2019.
+The total number of DUI arrests across the entire state has seen a downward trend over the past few years.
+Yet, even so, Hillsborough County still leads the state in injuries and fatalities as the result of driving under the influence.
 The crime of D.U.I. affects people from all walks of life, from all backgrounds, and from all income levels.

 "As most people know, a DUI is much more than just a traffic ticket.
 It is a very serious criminal offense that can have lifelong consequences."